jongkk7/SlideMenu/README.md

 buttonList.add(new ButtonInfomation(R.drawable.icn_1, new Fragment5()));
 ```

 step 2.
-Prepare the layout Id for the next screen
+Prepare the layout Id for the next screen<br>
 - This layout is the layout that changes when the button is clicked.
 ``` xml
 <RelativeLayout